sailscastshq/docs.sailscasts.com/docs/wish/github.md

       if (error) throw error

-      // Checks if the user email has changed since last log in
+      // Checks if the user email has changed since last log in if (!wasCreated && user.email !== githubUser.email) {
-      // And then update the email change candidate which will be used be used to prompt the user to update their email if (!wasCreated && user.email !== githubUser.email) {
         await User.updateOne({ id: user.id }).set({
           emailChangeCandidate: githubUser.email